LouisvilleMetro/WazeCCPProcessor/infrastructure/terraform/Readme.md

 - To avoid duplicating backend config all over the place, each root tf file should only specify the state file name.
 We'll then use the backend config file at backend/config to specify the parts that never change.
 This will will be loaded using the `-backend-config="path to config"` arg when running `terraform init`.

+- There are values in both `backend/config` and `modules/globals/globals.tf` that need to be updated to match your setup.
+Please refer to other readme files and comments for more info.

 ## Terraform Example Commands